-D: BOARD OF DIRECTORS' COMPENSATION
+C: BOARD OF DIRECTORS' COMPENSATION

 Service on the Board of Directors is voluntary and, therefore, members are not compensated in the form of a per diem.
 Members of the Board are reimbursed for travel expenses.
-There were no reimbursements in 2023 or 2022.
+There were no reimbursements in 2024 or 2023.

-E: PENSION AND DEFERRED COMPENSATION PLANS
+D: PENSION AND DEFERRED COMPENSATION PLANS

 The Agency administers a defined contribution pension plan covering all employees with one year or more of service.
 Employer contributions amounting to 5% of an employee's salary are made annually and benefits are fully and immediately vested.
-Pension expense of \$33,198 and \$34,880 including administrative charges, is reported in fringe benefits for 2023 and 2022, respectively.
+Pension expense of \$39,493 and \$33,198 including administrative charges, is reported in fringe benefits for 2024 and 2023, respectively.